ppollono/star-wars-app-angular-10/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Further help

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).